xapi-project/xs-opam/README.md

       https://repo.citrite.net/ctx-local-contrib/xs-opam/

 3. Tag the release and push tags and commits.
-IF you don't tag the release, the generated SPEC file (see below) will point to last tag and not include your changes.
+If you don't tag the release, the generated SPEC file (see below) will point to last tag and not include your changes.